 In broad terms, our "legitimate interests" means the interests of running SameYou as a charity which aims to raise awareness about and improve the standards and conditions of rehabilitative care after brain injury and stroke trauma.
 Specific examples include:

-In all cases, we balance our legitimate interests against your rights to privacy and any potential impact on you (both positive and negative), and make sure we only use personal information in a way or for a purpose that you would reasonably expect in accordance with this Policy and that does not intrude on your privacy or go against your previously expressed preferences.
+In all cases, we balance our legitimate interests against your rights to privacy and any potential impact on you (both positive and negative), and make sure we only use personal information in a way or for a purpose that you would reasonably expect in accordance with this Notice and that does not intrude on your privacy or go against your previously expressed preferences.
 We will not use your personal information for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).

-Do we process special categories of your personal information?
+Special categories of your personal information

 We may also analyse your personal information to create a record of your interests and preferences.
 This allows us to gain a better understanding of our supporters to improve our fundraising methods, products and services; for example by ensuring that our communications are timely and relevant, so you're only receiving the information you want.